MDCHAMP/blog/squarerootcookbook.md

 ### Cholesky

-Cholesky (upper) decomposition is defined for positive-semidefinite matrices.
+Cholesky (lower) decomposition is defined for positive-semidefinite matrices.

 $$
 L_A = \text{chol}(A)